-These are unprecedented times and the National Trust Wey and Godalming Navigations has been working hard to make sure our response to the COVID-19 (Coronavirus) pandemic follows Government advice, in the best interests of the health of our staff and volunteers, visitors, neighbours and all river users.
+These are unprecedented times and the National Trust Wey and Godalming Navigations has been working hard to make sure our response to the COVID-19 (Coronavirus) pandemic follows Government advice, in the best interests of the health of our staff and volunteers, visitors and all river users.

-We will keep limitations on the Navigations under constant review in the light of the developing situation and advice from Government.
-Meanwhile we will endeavor to make sure that everybody can get back to enjoying everything our waterway has to offer when the current restrictions are fully lifted.
+We will keep these limitations under constant review in the light of the developing situation and advice from Government.
+Our priority is to keep our staff, volunteers, visitors and river users safe, and we will be working to make sure that everybody can get back to enjoying everything our waterway has to offer when the current restrictions are lifted.

-Please help us by getting in touch only if it’s essential, as we have a reduced team while our colleagues are on furlough.
+Please help us by getting in touch only if it’s essential.
 If you do need to contact us, we encourage you to email us at firstname.lastname@example.org

 Thank you all for your co-operation during these very challenging times for everyone.